Sign of the Times at Gallery Place

 Robot soccer players?
 Anything's possible with a little imagination.

-That's the idea behind a robotics competition at the Washington Convention Center in D.C.
+robotics competition at the Washington Convention Center in D.C.
 It's an annual event that challenges high school students from across the country to design and build a functioning robot.

 The challenges are different each year.
 This year, students had to come up with a high-tech soccer game called "BREAKAWAY."
 One team came up with a 110-pound aluminum contraption that moves forward, backward and side-to-side.
 It even has a moving "kicker."